The Wheel of Fortune

 The Wheel of Fortune is associated with Jupiter, “the Greater Fortune.”
 It is important to realize that Fortune is not always positive.
-The Wheel itself is represented by ten spokes, corresponding to the ten Sephiroths of the Tree of LIfe.
-The turning of the Wheel therefore represents the metaphysical flow of energy from the firmament of heavens down into the material realm
+The Wheel itself is represented by ten spokes, corresponding to the ten Sephiroth of the Tree of LIfe.
+The turning of the Wheel, therefore, represents the metaphysical flow of energy from the firmament of heavens down into the material realm

 Taken together, the continuous turn of the Wheel of Fortune represents the natural Life Cycle of creatures, lives, Ideas, worlds, beings, and entities in general as manifested in the material world.

 Furthermore, Crowley sees the Wheel as being like the Eye of Shiva, which represents the Third Eye capable of perceiving into the spiritual plane of existence, whose opening burnt up the passions of physical desire from within Shiva’s own mind.